When They Return

 - Engineering Diplomats, if students are Engineering majors interested in talking with other WCOE students about the benefits of the international experience initiative.

 Returned study abroad students are encouraged to submit an entry for the Study Abroad Photo Contest.
 Students are notified during Spring semester if their submission has been selected for the big exhibit, which usually takes place during April.

 If a student has created a digital story, we certainly hope that they will share it with our office.
 The TTU Study Abroad staff love to see the creative ways that Red Raiders reflect on their study abroad experiences and express through media how they've been changed by their time abroad.
 Students should contact their Study Abroad Counselor for more information.
 To view examples of student digital stories, visit the TTU Study Abroad YouTube channel.

 Many students keep blogs while studying abroad, but not all students realize that they can get their writing published!
 For more information, students should contact their Study Abroad Counselor.

 Consider a Career in International Education

-The Office of International Affairs provides TTU students with different avenues for launching a career in international education.
+International Affairs provides TTU students with different avenues for launching a career in international education.
 Students who are eligible for work-study positions or have interest in volunteering or interning should speak with TTU Study Abroad staff about their interests.